 The DRM Innovation Fund was officially established in June 2018 and launched with its first call for proposals in the latter half of 2018, which was well received by participating stakeholders.
 The Governing Committee of the Fund has approved another open round for applications in March 2020.

 As this initiative is implemented by the GIZ, it is obliged to follow the organisation’s rules and procedures for the granting of financial contributions.
 In this regard, applicants are required to assess their own project needs and organisation’s eligibility for this type of support. [view the application guide]

 The DRM Innovation Fund comprises three organisational structures in its overall governance (the Governing Committee, a panel of experts, and the Secretariat), each of which have a specific function and responsibility in supporting the Fund.

 The roles of each of these groups, have been defined in the following way:

-The Fund ‘s Governing Committee comprises its co-financiers, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Bill and Melinda Gates Foundation.
+The Fund ‘s Governing Committee comprises its co-financiers, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Bill & Melinda Gates Foundation.